emilyyyu/emilyyyu.github.io/_pages/teaching.md

 - You enjoy implementing algorithms and are curious about machine learning, C++ or Python preferred.

-- Projects include case studies, building and evaluating tools, and theoretical advances.
+- We have projects regarding case studies, building and evaluating tools, and theoretical advances.

-*Direction: Symbolic Verification & Automated Reasoning*
+<span style="text-decoration: underline;">Direction: Symbolic Verification & Automated Reasoning</span>

 Formal methods are widely used to guarantee the correctness of safety-critical systems.
 The underlying solvers are complex; we design certificates (independently checkable evidence) that validate solver results and increase trust.